Activities In Queen Elizabeth National Park

 Community cultural tours.

-Queen Elizabeth National Park does not only provide opportunity for excellent wildlife encounter but also a place to do great cultural tours.
+Queen Elizabeth National Park does not only provide opportunity for excellent wildlife activities but also a place to do great cultural tours.
 The Park is surrounded by many local communities like; Muhokya, Kikorongo women community, Nyanzi’ibiri cave community who have rich cultures and norms.
 In these area, you can choose to tour traditional huts of the Banyabindi, Bakonzo, and Basongora ethnic groups, watch or participate in traditional song and dance performances.
 In this way you will get great deal of cultural experience.

 If you are a cultural lover, our cultural tour will give you the best experience you have never thought of beyond your personal expectation.
 We arrange cultural tours to some of the most enchanting and picturesque local community’ cultural pot around the Park.
 These places are historically significant and culturally rich, they each have unique museum and cultural shops packed with variety of cultural artifacts where you can even purchase some of the artifacts like baskets, bowls, purses and woven belts.